How does human activity interact with nature and how does that interaction shape our

 number of nonprofits.

-The department’s 14 full-time and 12 part-time faculty members have wide-ranging research interests.
+The department’s 14 full-time and 12 adjunct faculty members have wide-ranging research interests.
 They bring experience as:

 - regional experts in Africa, Asia, Latin America, and the Middle East